Miro-H/optimizing-elligator-1/documentation/optimizations/notes_chris.md

 Steps done:

 - Use refactored bigints
 - Precompute various constants
 - Strength reductions (Change sign instead of mult with chi)
 - Compute the powers of you jointly.
 - Reduce number of bigints used for inbetween results
 - Reduce the amopunt of copying data
+- Use optimized functions

+## BigInts:
+### add

+Steps done:

+- Explicitly use strength reductions (>> isntead of /, mask instead of mod)
+- Create unrolled verion for most common case (size 8)
+- Remove redundant double checking with sub function

+### sub

+Steps done:

+- Explicitly use strength reductions (>> isntead of /, mask instead of mod)

+- Remove redundant double checking with sub function

+### squared

+Steps done:

+- New function for squaring a bigints
+- Less data movement
+- Reduces computation since results can be reduced